This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Toddlers 1-4 years old

-Choose a lightweight car seat that can forward-face for a 1 year old (ideally you should rear face to at least 2) and does not require a top tether and has side protection.
-Of course if you find a car that offers a top tether anchor, you should definitely use it!
+Choose a lightweight car seat that can forward-face for a 1 year old (ideally you should rear face to at least 2) and does not require a top tether.
+Of course if you find a car that offers a top tether anchor, you should definitely use it for forward facing!
 (Many parents don’t realize it, but the popular Cosco and Evenflo car seats require a top tether for forward-facing.)

-I suspect that you can get away with rear-facing a child under 2 years old, though the law doesn’t specifically permit it.
+I suspect that you can get away with rear-facing a child under 2 years old, though the law doesn’t technically permit it.
 Rear facing also means you don’t have to worry about the top tether issue and you can grab one of these inexpensive Cosco travel car seats – and you could always just say that your child is 1 year old or be ok with getting a ticket at a traffic stop in the interest of keeping your child safe.

 These travel car seats do not require a top tether: